nlarche/proto-cyclejs/README.md

-# proto-geo-firebase-cyclejs
+# proto-cyclejs
-proto-geo-firebase with cyclejs
+exemples with cyclejs